 I recently watched an incredibly inspiring video of a pod of dolphins beaching themselves and being rescued by onlookers.
 Dozens of bystanders rushing into the water in desperation to save the lives of these beautiful creatures that would otherwise have died.
 Complete strangers working in community.
 No conversation necessary.
 The goal was clear.
 Two things struck me: One, the dolphins came unexpected, out of nowhere.
-And two, no one needed a reason or an explanation from the dolphins even though they are largely considered to be the second most intelligent animal on the planet.
+And two, no one needed a reason or an explanation from the dolphins even though they are largely considered to be the second most intelligent animals on the planet.

 Beaching.
 It’s doesn’t make any sense.
 It’s completely irrational.
 It makes reasonable individuals shake their heads.
 Scientists search for explanations that are not to be found.
 So why do dolphins beach themselves?
 Take themselves out of their otherwise comfortable worlds.
-Wash themselves onto unfriendly shores where they are doomed to certain death.
+Wash themselves onto unfriendly shores where they are doomed to certain a death.

 Guesses have been made.
 None of them a definitive answer.
 Global warming.
 Geography.
 Disease.
 Movement of prey.
 Something called decompression.
 Yes, I have actually done some research.
 Gasp.
 The reality is, we can’t know what is really going on when a dolphin throws itself onto a shore where it will likely meet its own end.